AVsitter/avsitter.github.io/pages/avsitter2/avsitter2_avpos.md

 	MTYPE 3

-With MTYPE 3 the menu is completely switched off and cannot be accessed (except via <a href="/avsitter2_scripting.html#message-90005">link message 90005</a> or <a href="/avsitter2_utilities.html#avroot-script">[AV]root script</a> or <a href="/avsitter2_utilities.html#avroot-security-script">[AV]root-security</a>).
+With MTYPE 3 the menu is completely switched off and cannot be accessed (except via [link message 90005](/avsitter2_scripting.html#message-90005) or [[AV]root script](/avsitter2_utilities.html#avroot-script) or [[AV]root-security](/avsitter2_utilities.html#avroot-security-script)).
 You might want this if you have only one pose in the furniture, and don't want a menu.

 	MTYPE 4

 Same as MTYPE 3, except the menu does not automatically return when a pose is selected.

-{% include important.html content="Please note that MTYPE will be ignored when using the <a href='/avsitter2_control.html'>AVcontrol&trade;</a> plugin." %}
+{% include important.html content="Please note that MTYPE will be ignored when using the [AVcontrol&trade;](/avsitter2_control.html) plugin." %}

 ### ETYPE
 Placed once at the top of the notecard, this controls the "exit type" for all SITTERs.
 Controls SYNC pose behavior when another pose is played in the same prim.
-NOTE: does not cancel a SYNC if an avatar simply stands up (for that see the <a href="/avsitter2_lsl_example_autoplay.html">Autoplay script example</a>).
+NOTE: does not cancel a SYNC if an avatar simply stands up (for that see the [Autoplay script example](/avsitter2_lsl_example_autoplay.html)).

 	ETYPE 0